TrianaGalvan/stock-news-sentiment-analysis/README.md

 # stock-news-sentiment-analysis
-Android app that gathers restaurant recommendations and shows the acceptance of  people using sentiment analysis on the comments.
+Android app that applies sentiment analysis to tweets and news tittles of stocks.

+## Technologies

+The app was built with Firebase and Android.

+The Firebase services used in this application are:

+  - Authentication
+  - Storage
+  - Firestore
+  - ML Kit